Code of conduct

 Attack therapy

-In the majority of patients, opioid and non-opioid analgesics are ineffective in treating cluster headache attacks.
-Only inhalation of 100% oxygen and subcutaneous injection of sumatriptan 6 mg have proven to be reliably effective.
+In the vast majority of patients, opioid and non-opioid analgesics are ineffective in the treatment of cluster headache attacks.
+Only inhalation of 100% oxygen and subcutaneous injection of 6 mg sumatriptan have proven reliably effective.

-In attack therapy, inhaling pure oxygen through a face mask is particularly gentle and effective.
-Correct handling and information are important.
-A portable oxygen cylinder may be prescribed.
-An effective alternative is Sumatriptan Inject, which can be injected under the skin using an auto-injector.
+In the treatment of an attack, inhaling pure oxygen via a face mask is particularly gentle and effective.
+Proper handling and information are essential.
+A portable oxygen cylinder can be prescribed.
+An effective alternative is sumatriptan injection, which can be self-administered subcutaneously using an autoinjector.

 • Sumatriptan (20 mg nasal)